Qualitative reasoning in a two-layered framework: Preliminaries: bi-G o del logic

-Finally, we write $e[\Gamma]=x$ iff $\inf\{e(\phi):\phi\in\Gamma\}=x$. \end{convention} G\"{o}del logic can be interpreted as a logic of comparative truth, for the truth of a~given formula depend only on the relative order of the values of its variables, not the values themselves.
-It is best seen in the semantics $\Grightarrow$ and $\Gcoimplies$.
+G\"{o}del logic can be interpreted as a~logic of comparative truth, for the truth of a~given formula depends only on the relative order of the values of its variables, not the values themselves.
+It is best seen in the semantics $\rightarrow$.

-Indeed, $\phi\Grightarrow\phi'$ is true (has value $1$) iff the value of $\phi$ is less or equal to that of $\phi'$.
+Indeed, $\phi\rightarrow\phi'$ is true (has value $1$) iff the value of $\phi$ is less or equal to that of $\phi'$.
 In simpler words, for an implication to be true, the value cannot \emph{decrease} from the antecedent to the consequent.
-Likewise, for a co-implication $\phi\Gcoimplies\phi'$ to be true, not only $\phi$ must be true but $\phi'$ should have a lesser value.
-In what follows, we will use $\Gcoimplies$ and $\triangle$ to express statements of the form ‘I am more certain in $\phi$ than in $\phi'$’ (cf.~examples~\ref{example:beliefcomparison} and~\ref{example:naturallanguage} for more details).
+On the other hand, if $\phi\rightarrow\phi'$ is not true, then we can safely assume that its truth degree is not smaller than that of $\phi'$.
+In what follows, we will use the defined connective $\triangle$ rather than $\coimplies$ to express statements of the form ‘I am more certain in $\phi$ than in $\phi'$’ (cf.~Examples~\ref{example:beliefcomparison} and~\ref{example:naturallanguage} for more details) because it allows for more concise and straightforward presentation.
+On the other hand, the use of $\coimplies$ in the calculus simplifies the axiomatisations of the paraconsistent expansions of $\biG$.